ossec/ossec-docs/docs/programs/ossec-logtest.rst

     .. note::

-      This ossec-logtest code requires access to all ossec configuation files.
+      This ossec-logtest code requires access to all ossec configuration files.
       This is a bug and will be corrected.
 It is documented in issue #`61 <https://bitbucket.org/jbcheng/ossec-hids/issue/61/ossec-logtest-must-be-used-with-a-full>`_

     .. code-block:: console